isomerpages/mlaw-corp/_covid19/17-Event-or-tourism-related-contracts.md

   * The contractual obligation is to be performed on or after 1 February 2020 (e.g. the wedding banquet was to be provided on 14 April 2020)
   * The contractual obligation could not be performed due to COVID-19 (e.g. wedding could not be held on 14 April 2020 because of the “circuit-breaker” measures)

-* You will need to serve a Notification for Relief on the other party to the contract to enjoy the reliefs under the Act.
+* **You will need to serve a Notification for Relief on the other party to the contract to enjoy the reliefs under the Act.**

 **d.
 What reliefs under the Act are applicable to me?**

-* If you are unable to carry out your contractual obligation due to COVID-19, the other party to the contract cannot take legal action against you in respect of that obligation during the prescribed period (i.e. up to 19 October 2020).
+* If you are **unable to carry out your contractual obligation due to COVID-19**, the other party to the contract cannot take legal action against you in respect of that obligation during the prescribed period (i.e. up to 19 October 2020).

-* Further, if the Act applies to your contract, the deposit you have placed with the vendor for that contract cannot be automatically forfeited.
+* Further, if the Act applies to your contract, the deposit you have placed with the vendor for that contract **cannot be automatically forfeited**.
 If a deposit has purportedly been forfeited, it must be restored.

   * This does not mean that you are automatically entitled to cancel the contract, nor does it mean that deposits are automatically refunded to you.